Day Seven: El Silencio Como Lugar

 For the first several days, silence felt like an absence: the absence of traffic, of notifications, of the constant hum of obligation that had become the background noise of my life.
 I noticed silence the way one notices a missing tooth, by the shape of what was gone.
 The quiet felt strange, almost suspicious, as though it were hiding something.

-This morning, sitting on the small balcony with coffee cooling in my hands, I realized that silence had become something else entirely.
+This morning, sitting on the small balcony with coffee cooling in my hands, I realised that silence had become something else entirely.
 It had become a place.
 A place I could enter.
 A place I could inhabit.
 A place that held me rather than something I had to hold at bay.

 The Pause Before the Storm